trv-wcaneira/act-warning-fireevent-mcve/README.md

       /* fire events that update state */
     });
     /* assert on the output */

-    This ensures that you're testing the behavior the user would see in the browser.
-Learn more at https://reactjs.org/link/wrap-tests-with-act

-      14 |         if (res.status === 200) {
-      15 |           const data = await res.json()
-    > 16 |           setFetchState({ todo: data.title, fetching: false })
-         |           ^
-      17 |         }
-      18 |         else {
-      19 |           //console.log('bad HTTP status', res.status)
 ```

-There are two tests you can try, one that generates the warning, and one that does NOT.
-The only difference is the use of `await act` on test that has no warnings.
-Feel free to isolate (`only`) the tests individually to see the warning vs NOT see the warning.

 If you prefer, you can use `npm run test:nowatch`.